 Danusia Kaska worked as a forensic scientist for 14 years and during holidays in the last ten years volunteered in Thailand and Africa in orphanages.
 She has been an energetic member of St Vincent de Paul Society since a teenager, and helped set up Vinnies in the West.
 She has had many roles in the Society, and has represented it at overseas conferences.
 After 20 years as a volunteer, she began work for the National Council of St VdeP on overseas development, and more recently as State membership manager in Tasmania for two years.
 She is now soup vans operation manager for Victoria.

-Chris Mulherin is an Anglican minister completing a doctorate at the University of Divinity on the relationship between science and faith.
-Chris is an ex-engineer, ex-missionary and teaches in various tertiary institutions in areas ranging from climate change and history of science to philosophy.
-He is married to Lindy and they have various boys, mostly young adults.
+Chris Mulherin is an Anglican minister and directs ISCAST—Christians in Science and Technology, which promotes a healthy conversation about science and faith.
+He also teaches philosophy at the University of Divinity.
+Chris is an ex-engineer, ex-missionary, and is married to Lindy.
+They have various sons and grandsons.
 The family lived for 13 years in Argentina where Chris worked with university students and ran an Anglican church.
-Chris also works part time for ISCAST—Christians in science, promoting the conversation about science and faith.

 Major Jenny Begent has been a Salvation Army officer for 28 years, serving in leadership positions in Western Australia, Tasmania, and Victoria.
 Her main areas of expertise are in homelessness, housing, and family violence.
 Her interest in family violence is primarily focused on its effects on the family as a unit, and the subsequent challenge for the wider community.
 Her interests are in social policy, and ensuring that policy reflects the changes required by those experiencing poverty and harm.
 She currently provides oversight to Community & Social Services within the greater Melbourne area.